Burning Sun scandal: Seungri's affiliations with other clubs

-His last studio album The Great Seungri was a play on his nickname, from the novel The Great Gatsby.
-After his involvement in the scandal, a popular culture critic in Seoul, Lee Moon-won, said "the multilingual Seungri", with "has multiple business interests" had been seen as an “ideal cultural export”, deemed to be a hard-worker by his fans.
-Lee pointed out the irony of Seungri's having been found to be thoroughly comparable to The Great Gatsby protagonist, not only for his good looks, business acumen, and lavish parties, but because both had sought "illicit and corrupt activities to gain fame and wealth."

 Seungri's friends and scandal participants

-Seungri was close to celebrity friends Jung Joon-young, age 30, and Choi Jong-hoon, age 29, who joined him when his agency YG Entertainment launched their newest YG Republique restaurant in August 2017, in Kuala Lumpur.
+Seungri was close to celebrity friends Jung Joon-young, and Choi Jong-hoon, who joined him when his agency YG Entertainment launched their newest YG Republique restaurant in August 2017, in Kuala Lumpur.
 Jung, a singer-songwriter and television celebrity, and the key person in the illicit sex video portion of the scandal, had been a friend of Seungri for several years.
 In 2015, he showed off their relationship by telephoning Seungri for a chat during a live radio broadcast.
 In August 2018, Seungri joined him on the travel show Salty Tour, where Jung was a main cast member, and made comments that generated disciplinary actions by the Korea Communications Standards Commission due to their gender insensitivity or potential "sexual harassment".
-During a broadcast episode on a trip to Xiamen, China, Seungri asked a female guest to pick a favorite amongst the five male cast members and pour them a drink; which viewers complained about.
+During a broadcast episode on a trip to Xiamen, China, Seungri asked a female guest (singer and actress Sejeong) to pick a favorite amongst the five male cast members and pour them a drink; which viewers complained about.